oisdk/masters-thesis/esop-2024/response.markdown

 However, in the interests of space, we are happy to cut down the exposition of these early theorems and instead present them from a high level, with pointers to their original proofs.

-After converting the paper to the LNCS format it stands at 30 pages, without any editing or squeezing, so we think it should be possible to get down to 25 pages with this change.

 > Without univalence or at least function extensionality, it’s probably much more
 > problematic to deal with finiteness that involves higher-order/function types.